Content table

 Pregnancy

 When you’re pregnant, your body makes more estrogen.
 As we talked about earlier, estrogen affects your vaginal pH levels.
-So, when you have more estrogen in your body, your vaginal pH will be more acidic.
+Therefore, when you have more estrogen in your body, your vaginal pH becomes more acidic.

 Breastfeeding